waforix/mocha/examples/stats-bot/README.md

-# Mocha Stats Bot Example
+# Waforix Stats Bot Example

-A complete Discord bot example using the Mocha statistics library.
+A complete Discord bot example using the Waforix statistics library.

 ## Features